212-del/THM/AI-THREAT-MODELLING-ASSESSMENT_Writeup/solution.md

 This time, **3 shields** are available.
 The attack scenario has shifted — it now appears to focus on **data exfiltration through the AI's retrieval pipeline**, rather than pure prompt injection.

-> *Instruction for copilot: Explain by choosing each combo of 3 shields to put onto it and why each combo will fail except the one that I chose.*

 ---